multiscale/muscle3/docs/source/distributed_execution.rst

 --------------------------

 Coupled simulations often take a significant amount of compute resources, requiring the use of High-Performance Computing facilities.
-MUSCLE 3 has support for running inside of an allocation on an HPC cluster running the SLURM scheduling system.
+MUSCLE3 has support for running inside of an allocation on an HPC cluster running the SLURM scheduling system.
 It can determine the available resources (nodes and cores), suballocate them to the various instances required to run the simulation, and